jmmuller/MMVII_topo_course/presentation.md

 ### Measurements

-This file has to be copied into a subdirectory of *MMVII-PhgrProj/Topo*:
+This file has to be imported into a subdirectory of *MMVII-PhgrProj/Topo*:

-    mkdir -p MMVII-PhgrProj/Topo/Obs1/
-    cp inputs/meas.obs MMVII-PhgrProj/Topo/Obs1/
+    MMVII ImportOBS inputs/meas.obs Obs1

 ### Unknowns count